 The DC Volunteer Lawyers Project seeks public interest law fellows to learn to be a voice in court for domestic violence victims and at-risk children.
 A fellowship with DCVLP is an excellent opportunity to learn trial skills while helping low-income victims and children achieve safety and stability in their lives.

-After a training period featuring a live mock trial, Fellows will provide direct representation to DCVLP clients in DC Superior Court, under the supervision of our experienced supervising attorneys.
-Fellows will also advise clients at our weekly walk-in domestic violence clinic.
+After a training period featuring a live mock trial, fellows will provide direct representation to DCVLP clients in DC Superior Court, under the supervision of our experienced supervising attorneys.
+Fellows will also advise clients at our weekly Domestic Violence Resource Clinic.

 Our fellowship is: